Cancer, the Flu, & You

 Get Your Flu Shot!

-Injectable influenza vaccines (or flu shots) are approved for use in people with cancer and other health conditions.
+Influenza vaccines (or flu shots) are approved for use in people with cancer and other health conditions.
 Flu shots have a long, established safety record in people with cancer.

 It is also important for people who live with or care for cancer patients to be vaccinated against seasonal flu to reduce the risk of getting the cancer patient sick.

 Having the flu increases a person’s risk for pneumococcal disease.
 Pneumococcal pneumonia is a serious flu-related complication that can cause death.
-People with cancer or other diseases that compromise the immune system should ask their healthcare providers if pneumococcal shots are needed.
+People with cancer or other diseases that compromise the immune system should ask their healthcare providers if pneumococcal vaccines are needed.

 Help stop the spread of germs by